-Employees who are designated as short-term or seasonal by the Executive Director or the Board of Park Commissioners Short-term employees are employed for a specific function, program, or project, part-time or full-time, and for a temporary and limited period of time generally less than three quarters during a calendar year.
+Employees who are designated as short-term or seasonal by the Executive Director or the Board of Park Commissioners are employed for a specific function, program, or project, part-time or full-time, and for a temporary and limited period of time generally less than three quarters during a calendar year.
 The number of hours per week an employee is working does not impact their status, the major differential is the term of employment which is for a limited time, seasonal, or temporary.
-A short-term/seasonal employee in a non-exempt position is paid by the hour, while a short-term/seasonal employee in an exempt position is paid according to the terms of hire for that individual.
-However, any short-term/seasonal employee who may work during three quarters or more of a calendar year shall not be considered a full-time or part-time employee unless so designated in writing by the Executive Director or the Board.
+A short-term/seasonal employee in a non-exempt position is paid by the hour, while a short-term/seasonal employee who may work during three quarters or more of a calendar year shall not be considered a full-time or part-time employee unless so designated in writing by the Executive Director or the Board.
 The Park District does not guarantee that short-term/seasonal employees will be rehired in a subsequent season or if rehired, for the same position.
 Short-term/seasonal employees are ineligible to receive benefits.